tildeholmqvist/connected/README.md

 For the time being, I have chosen to leave this bug unresolved.
 Since site administration approval is required before discussion posts are displayed to all users, an empty or invalid discussion post does not significantly impact the user experience.

 When users click on 'Forgot your password?', they're unable to reset their password.
-Although this is a significant issue, it's not directly related to this project, as it's a mockup site.
+Although this is a significant issue, it's not directly related to this project, right now.
 Therefore, I've chosen not to address this problem.

 However, I will carefully consider implementing these identified issues as potential areas for future improvement.